Cindy Vallar, Editor & Reviewer

 1600Eighty-nine cases of men arrested as pirates are heard in England.1601

-December 31: The English East India Company receives a charter from Elizabeth I to be "The Company of Merchats of London Trading into the East Indies."January 17: William Parker and his fellow pirates sack Portobello.1602The VOC (Dutch East India Company) is founded.1603
+December 31: The English East India Company receives a charter from Elizabeth I to be "The Company of Merchants of London Trading into the East Indies."January 17: William Parker and his fellow pirates sack Portobello.1602The VOC (Dutch East India Company) is founded.
+Its headquarters were established in Batavia in Java.1603

 March 24: Elizabeth I of England dies.
 James VII of Scotland becomes James I of England.